 Pain in an SCI can be complicated and

-different ways.
+confusing.
 You may feel pain where you have feeling.
 But you may also feel

 pain in an area where otherwise you have no feeling.
 The pain may be severe at

-some times, but at other times it may disappear or bother you only a little.
+some times.
+But at other times it may disappear or bother you only a little.

 The most common